hclimente/hclimente.github.io/_posts/2025-01-23-graphs-glossary.md

 An example of a flow is a heat diffusion process across a graph.
 In such processes, each vertex starts with a certain amount of heat and, at each time point, exchanges heat with its neighbors (gains heat from its hotter neighbors; loses it to its colder neighbors).

+## Module

+A [subgraph](#subgraph) whose vertices are densely connected to each other, and loosely to the rest of the graph.

 ## Subgraph

 A graph resulting from subsetting vertices from a larger graph, as well as a subset of the edges connecting them.